 How to Apply

 Students who have completed at least 30 academic credits are eligible to participate in the academic internship program.
 Students can locate available internships by using Purchase JobScore, an online service accessible through the Career Development Center.
-Students are also encouraged to contact their board of study for recurring internship opportunities.
+Students are also encouraged to contact their Department Chair for recurring internship opportunities.

 To receive credit for an internship, a student must submit an Internship Learning Contract online through Purchase JobScore no later than the last day of the add/drop period.
 This web-based form includes the student’s contact information, the internship description and site location, a description of the academic project, expected learning outcomes, and criteria for student evaluation, as determined by the faculty sponsor.
 Electronic signatures from all the involved parties, including the site supervisor, faculty sponsor, student intern, and an administrator in the Career Development Center, are required before the Internship Learning Contract is submitted to the Office of the Registrar for registration.